 Masanobu Fukuoka strives for a complex soil biological community.
 We strive to achieve this by developing a diversified pasture mix that provides diverse roots and soil habitat and adds to the soil energy cycle.
 An indicator of this is seeing the soil biosphere around the roots of plants when pulled up.

-The permaculture principle of small and slow solutions would direct us to slowly increase Carbon through managing our grazing style, pasture composition, assessing our ability to grow specific vegetables and therefore increase water holding capability, soil biology and nutrient availability.
-This will provide an increasingly robust solution rather than tipping a recipe out of a bag.
+The permaculture principle of small and slow solutions directs us to slowly increase Carbon.
+We do this through managing our grazing style, pasture composition, assessing our ability to grow specific vegetables and therefore increase water holding capability, soil biology and nutrient availability.
+This provides an increasingly robust solution rather than tipping a recipe out of a bag.
 As per Elaine Ingham teachings, nutrients are locked up and unavailable – we need biology to release them.
 This takes time!